websocket-client/websocket-client/README.rst

 Installation
 =============

-This module is tested on Python 2.7 and Python 3.x.
+This module is tested on Python 2.7 and Python 3.4+.

 Type "python setup.py install" or "pip install websocket-client" to install.

 ..
 CAUTION::

-  from v0.16.0, we can install by "pip install websocket-client" for python 3.
+  from v0.16.0, we can install by "pip install websocket-client" for Python 3.

-This module depend on
+This module depends on

  - six
  - backports.ssl_match_hostname for Python 2.x